tlswg/tls-trust-anchor-ids/draft-ietf-tls-trust-anchor-ids.md

 # DNS Service Parameter

 This section defines the `tls-trust-anchors` SvcParamKey {{!RFC9460}}.
-TLS servers can use this to advertise their available trust anchors in DNS, and aid the client in formulating its `trust_anchors` extension (see {{retry-mechanism}})ontg.
+TLS servers can use this to advertise their available trust anchors in DNS, and aid the client in formulating its `trust_anchors` extension (see {{retry-mechanism}}).
 This allows TLS deployments to support clients with many trust anchors without incurring the overhead of a reconnect.

 ## Syntax